Documentation page

 To create documentation for your plugin, install the Writerside plugin for IntelliJ IDEs and start writing inside your development environment.

 You can combine the simplicity of Markdown with fully structured semantic markup like collapsible chapters, code blocks, snippets with filters, tabs, and much more.
-On top of all that, it has a built-in live preview that displays the docs in the way they’ll appear on the web, while also offering the ability to build docs locally.
+Writerside has a built-in live preview that displays the docs exactly as they will appear on the web, while also offering the ability to build docs locally.

 Alternatively, you can use this quick step-by-step guide: